Geoffrey Ogwaro

-Geoffrey Feni Ogwaro, sometimes called Jeff Ogwaro, is a Ugandan gay man and gay human rights activist.
+Geoffrey Feni Ogwaro, sometimes called Jeff Ogwaro, is a Ugandan human rights advocate.
 He has worked as a co-coordinator of the Civil Society Coalition on Human Rights and Constitutional Law and teaching assistant at Makerere University.

 Activism

-Ogwaro, as a young gay man started fighting for gay rights when he got a chance to work for a human rights organization.
+Ogwaro, as a young man started fighting for LGBT rights when he got a chance to work for a human rights organisation.
 His name appeared on the front page of the Mar.
-1 issue of Red Pepper as a gay man, a few days after the Ugandan president Yoweri Museveni signed the anti-gay law.
+1 issue of Red Pepper as a queer man, a few days after the Ugandan president Yoweri Museveni signed the anti-gay law.
 Ogwaro has worked on several LGBT activism projects with Sexual Minorities Uganda, Refugee Law Project and at the Center for Human Rights.

 Education

-Ogwaro attended Makerere University School of Law where he taught as a teaching assistant soon after his graduation.
+Ogwaro attended Makerere University Institute of Adult and Continuing Education where he taught as a teaching assistant soon after his graduation.
 He earned his masters in Human Rights and Democracy from the University of Pretoria in 2015.